How to Make Your Team More Cohesive

 - “Dan, your team leadership pulled us through the rough spots, thanks!”

-Third, leaders should demonstrate a higher perspective.
+Demonstrate a higher perspective.
 It is essential for day-to-day productivity and long-term momentum.
 You must lift your team out of petty pre-occupations, menial conflicts and interpersonal tensions.
 Your team will pick up on the fact that you are their impartial, inspirational anchor with a higher vision.

 Accompanying the aforementioned emphasis on Purpose, the one thing that will boost team motivation, emotion and perceptions is when the team senses they are making daily progress in work worth doing.